BlueBrain/connectome-manipulator/README.rst

 ❗ Compatibility notes
 ~~~~~~~~~~~~~~~~~~~~~~

 The software famework is intended to be used on Linux/MacOS-based systems!
-Specifically, some dependencies, like ``libsonata``, is currently not compatible with Microsoft Windows OS.
+Specifically, some dependencies, like ``libsonata``, are currently not compatible with Microsoft Windows OS.

 Framework overview
 ------------------